Docker - Entrypoint (Main)

 - the image is ubuntu

-- the entrypoint is the default /bin/sh -c because there is no ENTRYPOINT in the ubuntu dockerfile
+- the entrypoint is the default /bin/sh -c because there is no ENTRYPOINT instruction in the ubuntu dockerfile

 - and the command is bash.